 This board game is perfect for teaching kids about chemistry because it allows students to learn about the properties of each element.
 It also gives them practice answering multiple-choice questions.

-- CHEMISTRY BOARD GAME - Learn chemistry from Periodic, a science game where players move across the periodic table to collect elements using the periodic trends.
+- CHEMISTRY BOARD GAME - Learn Chemistry from Periodic, a science game where players move across the periodic table to collect elements using the periodic trends.
+This game will go great on a learning table in a classroom to teach students about the structure and function of the periodic table of real elements, as well as some of the most fundamental principles in Chemistry!

-- STRATEGIC PLAY - A movement-based game about chemistry.
-Highly strategic to engage an adult gamer, yet intuitive enough for kids 10 and up to play at home or in the classroom.
+- STRATEGIC PLAY - An Action Economy, Tactical Movement and Set Collection game about chemistry with the periodic table with real elements is highly strategic to engage an adult gamer, yet intuitive enough for kids 10+ and up to play at home or in the classroom.

 In Cytosis, players take turns drawing tiles from a bag and placing them on a board that represents cells.